01 of 10

 Make sure you mark your measurements square and accurate.
 Use a steel carpenters or engineers square if you have one, or check your lines with a school protractor if you don't.
 Your room box will be joined with a simple butt joint, and your sides must be square.
 Plan on cutting on the waste side of your measured lines (on the side you don't need!)
 Saw blades will use 1/16 to 1/8 of wood as they cut through it.
 You don't want to lose that width from any of your measured pieces

-If you intend to use a glass top, you will not need the same number of pieces I used.
+If you intend to use a glass top, you will not need the same number of pieces we used.

 If you plan to use sliding glass fronts or tops, then see step ten before you complete your measurements, especially if you will be using pre-cut pieces of glass from a framing shop.Continue to 5 of 10 below.